 Isaiah Chapters 36-37 Star Charts: "Now it came to pass in the fourteenth year of King Hezekiah (701 B.C.) that Sennacherib, King of Assyria, came up against all the fenced cities of Judah and took them" (Isaiah 36:1).
 This verse is the same as 2 Kings 18:13.
 Then later that same year, the angel of the Lord (Scorpio) slew 185,000 in the Assyrian camp.
 Sennacherib then went back home to Nineveh" (2 Ki.
 18-19).
-Clockwise from 703 to 701 B.C. is once again the time element -- 540° days after Hezekiah sought help from Egypt.
+Clockwise from 703 to 701 B.C. is once again the time element -- 540° days after Hezekiah sought help from (the red radius "staff of this broken reed" -- 36:6) Egypt.

 2 And the king of Assyria sent Rabshakeh from Lachish to Jerusalem unto king Hezekiah with a great army.
 And he stood by the conduit of the upper pool in the highway of the fuller's field.

 3 Then came forth unto him Eliakim, Hilkiah's son, which was over the house, and Shebna the scribe, and Joah, Asaph's son, the recorder.

 4 And Rabshakeh said unto them, Say ye now to Hezekiah, Thus saith the great king, the king of Assyria, What confidence is this wherein thou trustest?

 5 I say, sayest thou, (but they are but vain words) I have counsel and strength for war: now on whom dost thou trust, that thou rebellest against me?

 6 Lo, thou trustest in the staff of this broken reed (red radius lines with lunar and solar bruises), on Egypt; whereon if a man lean, it will go into his hand, and pierce it: so is Pharaoh king of Egypt to all that trust in him.